 Before the inspection we looked at information that the service provided to us.
 During the inspection, we visited the unit.
-We spoke with three staff and two patients.
-We looked at electronic patient records, organisational policies and we observed two patient scans.
+We spoke with two staff and we looked at electronic patient records, organisational policies and we observed two patient scans.

 There were no special reviews or investigations of the service ongoing by the CQC at any time during the 12 months before this inspection.
-The service has been inspected in 2013 and the inspection found that the service was meeting all standards of quality and safety it was inspected against.
+The service had not been inspected before.